Brodric Martin: Detroit Lions

 Martin was selected by the Detroit Lions in the third round (96th overall) of the 2023 NFL draft.
 As a rookie, he appeared in three games in the 2023 season.

 Martin began the 2024 season on injured reserve.
 He was activated on November 20.

 On August 26, 2025, Martin was waived by the Lions as part of final roster cuts.

 Kansas City Chiefs

 On August 29, 2025, Martin was signed to the Kansas City Chiefs' practice squad.

 Pittsburgh Steelers

 On November 5, 2025, Martin was signed by the Pittsburgh Steelers to their active roster.
+He was released on December 18 after appearing in one game for the Steelers.

+Las Vegas Raiders

+On December 19, 2025, Martin was claimed off waivers by the Las Vegas Raiders.
+On May 13, 2026, Martin was waived by the Raiders with an injury designation.

+Arizona Cardinals

+On August 1, 2026, Martin signed with the Arizona Cardinals.
+On August 30, Martin was waived.